swiggy-2022-bootcamp/training-i-plus-plus/sachin-som/mini-project/go-kafka-microservice/README.md

 - POST v1/listing/place_order/:userId/:productId

-#### Order MicroService (* Working)
+#### Order MicroService
 Order Microservice consumes the products from `ordered_products` kafka topic and store them to **OrderDB** with `order initiated` status.
-This microservie is supposed to communiate with **Billing and Payment MicroService** to complete the product ordering process.
+This microservice communicates to Wallet Microservice and deducts amount from user wallet as per product's bill, through gRPCs.
-User can check all the intiated/pending/completed orders using this Service.
+User can check all the intiated/pending/paid/completed orders using this Service.

 **Routes**
 - GET /v1/orders/get/:userId

+#### Wallet Microservice
+Wallet Microservice consists APIs related to wallet management for user.
+This microservice also implements the interface generate by `wallet proto` file.

+**Routes**
+- POST /v1/wallet/create
+- GET /v1/wallet/get/:walletId
+- PATCH /v1/wallet/:walletId/add